 Can You Get a Forensic Science Master's Degree Online?

-Yes, you can get a forensic science master's degree online at several different respected colleges.
+Yes, you can get a forensic science master's degree online at several different respected colleges, including those from the list above (all institutionally accredited schools).
 You will complete the same curriculum and graduation requirements as those students who attend courses in-person.
 Students who opt to pursue a master's of forensic science online will use message boards, online webinars and lectures, virtual testing, and other digital tools and resources to successfully complete their online degree.

 What Degree Do You Need for Forensic Science?